Amazon CodeGuru

 About Amazon CodeGuru

-Amazon CodeGuru is a developer tool that scans code and provides intelligent recommendations to improve code quality and security.
+Amazon CodeGuru is a developer tool that scans code and provides intelligent recommendations to improve code security and quality.

 Detectors power the code scanning capabilities of Amazon CodeGuru.
-Code scanning capabilities are available through Amazon CodeGuru Reviewer, Amazon CodeWhisperer security scanning, and Amazon Inspector code scanning.
+Code scanning capabilities are available through Amazon CodeGuru Security, Amazon CodeWhisperer security scanning, and Amazon Inspector code scanning.

 Frequently asked questions